AmberWangjie/Smartcar-API/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+This is so far the only version available from this author.
+Later development and iteration is recommended to use version management tools for versioning.

 ## Authors